MagentaSpruce/nettlesHerbs/README.md

 2. Flexbox & CSS Grid
 3. Media queries
 4. ES Lint
+5. NodeJS
-5. Creating schema and models
+6. Creating schema and models
-6. Routing
+7. Routing
-7. CRUD documents
+8. CRUD documents
-8. Working with remote databases
+9. Working with remote databases
-9. Express
-10. Mongoose
+10. Express
+11. Mongoose/MongoDB
-11. npm packages (like slugify)
+12. npm packages
-12. Regular expressions
+13. Regular expressions
+14. Error handling
+15. Authenitcation
+16. Jason Web Tokens
+17. Authorization and security

 This is a large and dynamic application.
 The API documentation can be found here:().
 A very general, non-refactored overview of the project with pertinent notes and inputs is below.
 To view the refactored final product please check the relevant code files.
 Hungry